 Continually look at all kinds of jewellery, 3D art and design objects and drawing and recording your ideas i.e. keeping a sketchbook or scrapbook.

 What this course could lead to

 Continue to make more of your own jewellery, join other art and craft courses at the Mary Ward centre and elsewhere.
-Foundation and Pre-foundation in art & Design.
+Foundation or Pre-foundation in art and design.

 This course has concessions available for people who meet certain criteria

 Contact Jackie Wamatha, the course administrator.

 Why come to Mary Ward Centre?